 The educational definition says that persons who are DeafBlind are persons who have both auditory and visual impairments, the combination of which causes such severe communication and other developmental, educational, vocational and rehabilitation problems that such persons cannot be properly accommodated in special education or vocational rehabilitation programs solely for persons who are hearing impaired or visually handicapped.

-To be eligible for deaf-blind services, a person must have:
+To be eligible for Project Reach services, a child or youth (age birth - 21 years) must have:

 - A visual impairment and an auditory impairment, or

 - A condition in which there is a progressive loss of hearing and vision

 A visual impairment is defined to mean one or more of the following:

 - Corrected visual acuity poorer than 20/70 in better eye

 - Restricted visual field of 20 degrees or less in the better eye